speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Basic Concepts

-- Maximum CPU utilization obtained with multiprogramming
+- 목적: **Maximum CPU utilization** obtained with multiprogramming
   - When one process has to wait, OS takes the CPU away from that process and gives the CPU to another process
 - The success of CPU scheduling depends on the property
   - CPU–I/O Burst Cycle
   - Process execution consists of a cycle of CPU execution and I/O  wait.